mak626/simple-quiz-1/README.md

-# simple-quiz-1
+# Simple Quiz

- A NodeJS CLI for quiz
+A NodeJS CLI for quiz with stored Score Board

+### Live Link